 Not every saddle fits every horse, just as one size or shape of boot does not fit every human.
 Some points of the horse's anatomy that must be checked when considering a saddle include the size and shape of the withers, length of back, slope of shoulder, spring of rib, and muscling, especially of the shoulder.
-To some extent, you may need to consider the overall size of the horse, especially on smaller horses and ponies.
+To some extent the overall size of the horse may need to be considered, especially on smaller horses and ponies.